 - 100% pure botanical ingredients, absolutely nothing added.

-Indigo Herbs Wild Yam Powder comes from Mexico where it is cultivated for the specific purpose of being made into powder.
+Indigo Herbs Wild Yam Powder comes from yams that have been cultivated for the specific purpose of being made into powder.
 Wild Yam from this producer is some of finest produced Dioscorea villosa on the market.
 The typical production method employed is to generate perfect root growth and only harvest when the plants are at peak maturity.
 The Wild Yam is then carefully dug up making sure all roots are intact.
 The main body of the plant is then cut away leaving the precious roots.
 After meticulous cleaning and screening only the very best Wild Yam roots proceed to the process of dehydration in special dehumidifiers.
 These machines make sure that all moisture is taken from the root matter before the dry root can finally be milled into a fine powder.
 All powders are then tested for heavy metals and other pollutants before being made ready for shipping.
 This product is 100% pure botanical ingredients, with absolutely nothing added and manufactured to GMP standards.

 Women with hormone-dependent conditions such as endometriosis, uterine fibroids, and cancers of the breast, ovaries, or uterus should not take or use wild yam due to its possible estrogenic effects.
 Men with prostate cancer should also avoid taking wild yam.